(605) 995-3083 [fax]

 - Faculty will not disclose student grades or class standing in a classroom situation without the student's permission.

 Students have the right to a clear statement of their basic rights.
-They have the right to assist in formulating Institute policy by representation on various committees.
+They have the right to assist in formulating college policy by representation on various committees.
 Students also have the right to be represented by a student government.
 Other student rights outside the classroom include:

 - Students may form, join, and participate in groups which promote the common intellectual, social, economic, political, recreational or cultural life of campus.
-MTI believes group activities to be a positive educational vehicle and recognizes the right of student groups to discuss, express opinions, to assemble, write, and publish within state and federal constitutional guarantees and laws.
+MTC believes group activities to be a positive educational vehicle and recognizes the right of student groups to discuss, express opinions, to assemble, write, and publish within state and federal constitutional guarantees and laws.

 - Students who publish student publications have the right to be free from censorship.
 However, students who publish such documents must observe the recognized canons of responsible journalism, including the avoidance of libel, indecency, undocumented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.

 - Students have the right to have access to education records maintained by Mitchell Tech concerning the students.
-The students may review their own records and challenge the accuracy of the records.
+Students may review their own records and challenge the accuracy of the records.
 Students have the right to have the educational records maintained on a confidential basis with only those employees with a legitimate need to know having access to student educational records.